hoiekim/inbox/docs/how_to_setup.md

 1. Go to [Sendgrid](https://sendgrid.com/) and make an account.
 2. Go to [dashboard](https://app.sendgrid.com/guide/integrate/langs/nodejs) and get api key.
-3. Copy api key and paste it in `.env` file.
+3. Copy api key and paste it in `.env.local` file.

 If you want to use this app only for receiving mails, skip this step.